 - Califia Farms almond milk

-- cheese sticks commonly packed in school lunches
+- String cheese sticks, a standard in school lunches

 Vitamin A – Growth Regulation Support